Shameless (British TV series)

 Shameless is a British comedy drama television programme created and executive produced by Paul Abbott.
-Set in Manchester on the fictional Chatsworth council estate, the show revolves around the dysfunctional working-class Gallagher family (Frank, Fiona, Lip, Ian, Carl, Debbie, and Liam), depicting and commenting on British working-class life and culture.
+Set in Manchester on the fictional Chatsworth council estate, the show revolves around the dysfunctional working-class Gallagher family (Frank, Fiona, Lip, Ian, Carl, Debbie, and Liam), depicting and commenting on English working-class life and culture.
+Produced by Company Pictures, the show aired on Channel 4 from 2004 to 2013 for eleven series and 139 episodes.

-Produced by Company Pictures, the show aired on Channel 4 from 13 January 2004 to 28 May 2013 for eleven series and 139 episodes.
-It was praised by the British media, including the newspaper The Sun and Newsnight Review on BBC Two.
+Shameless was praised by the British media, including the newspaper The Sun and Newsnight Review on BBC Two.
 In 2005, the show won Best Drama Series at the BAFTA TV Awards and Best TV Comedy Drama at the British Comedy Awards.
 An American adaptation of Shameless aired on Showtime from 9 January 2011 to 11 April 2021.

 Plot

 Series 1 (2004)

 The first series of Shameless ran from 13 January to 24 February 2004, and consisted of seven episodes.
 It chronicled the life of the Gallagher family and their neighbours.
 David Threlfall was cast as an alcoholic father, Frank Gallagher, living with his children in their neighborhood.
 Anne-Marie Duff was cast as his eldest daughter and head of the family, Fiona.
 Jody Latham and Gerard Kearns played Gallagher brothers Lip Gallagher and Ian Gallagher.
 Twin brothers Elliott Tittensor and Luke Tittensor both took on the role of youngster Carl Gallagher, whilst Rebecca Ryan was cast as youngest daughter Debbie Gallagher.

 The main storyline during the first series was the romance between Fiona and Steve.
 However, many other plots took centre stage throughout the series, in particular, the affair between Frank Gallagher and Karen Jackson, despite Karen dating Lip and Frank being in a relationship with Karen's mother, Sheila.
 The storyline ended with a violent showdown between Lip and Frank, and Karen absconding from Chatsworth.
 Other storylines included Ian Gallagher's homosexuality and his affair with shopkeeper Kash, Kev and Veronica's fake wedding, Sheila attempting to overcome her agoraphobia, and Frank's strained relationship with most of his kids.
 The series concluded with a two-part story, featuring the return of the Gallaghers' absent mother Monica, played by Annabelle Apsion, and Frank's growing debts.
 The series concludes with Frank faking his own death to evade bailiffs and his growing debts and the announcement that Sheila, who had overcome her agoraphobia, was pregnant by Frank.